This Char Siu, also known as Chinese BBQ Pork, is deliciously sweet, crispy on the outside, tender on the inside and so

-This Chinese BBQ Pork is so delicious, you’d never guess that I adapted the recipe from a WeightWatchers cookbook.
+This Chinese Barbeque Pork is so delicious, you’d never guess that I adapted the recipe from a WeightWatchers cookbook.

 But I did.

 And it’s awesome.

-I suppose you could serve this with rice or noodles, but the husband and I simply put the cutting board on the coffee table and ate it with our fingers while we watched Law & Order re-runs.
+I suppose you could serve this Chinese pork tenderloin with rice or noodles, but the husband and I simply put the cutting board on the coffee table and ate it with our fingers while we watched Law & Order re-runs.

 I added a few drops of red food coloring to my marinade because I wanted a nice rich color, but you could just as easily leave it out if you prefer.